- What are your expectations for this relationship?

 How ready are you for a committed relationship?

-When you’re wondering whether your relationship is a good candidate for a long-term commitment there’s a lot to take into account.
+When you’re wondering whether your new relationship is a good candidate for a long-term commitment there’s a lot to take into account.
 This checklist focuses on maturity in a number of different areas.
 Answering these questions may help you and your partner to get a fresh perspective on how ready you are right now to make and sustain an ongoing commitment.

 The checklist was developed by author and former counsellor Rhonda Pritchard.
 It is published in her book Love in the Real World, about starting and keeping close relationships.
 As she says ” We don’t have to be models of maturity all the time.
-However, it helps a relationship to put value on being grown-up and to make that a goal for oursleves.
+However, it helps a New relationship to put value on being grown-up and to make that a goal for oursleves.
 This is a lifetime endeavour”.

 The Grown-Up Checklist

 (From Love in the Real World by Rhonda Pritchard)